 Winter quarter

-• Begin drafting your personal statement.
+Begin drafting your personal statement.
 The process of writing a personal statement for law school tends to be more difficult than people expect.
 It is important to start writing early and have your drafts reviewed by our pre-law advisors.
+We recommend you schedule an appointment with a pre-law advisor on or after the third week of the quarter so we can help you get started.

 April 1st